 Semi-auto features of the AR-15 make it extremely attractive to the serious hunter.
 Semi-auto reloading means the shooter always keeps the hands in a shooting position and ready between shots.
-Unlike a bolt 2709 gun where the shooter must completely release the rifle, find the bolt, cycle it and return to the grip/trigger coyotes or when needing a second shot to quickly anchor game thus avoiding a long or disappointing track job.
+Unlike a bolt gun where the shooter must completely release the rifle, find the bolt, cycle it and return to the grip/trigger job.
 The gas operating system found on AR-15's makes for a very smooth, low recoil shooting system.
 Not only does low recoil make for a more pleasurable shooting experience but it also has the advantage of allowing the shooter to stay tight on the scope and keep the target always in view for those quick follow-up shots.